exercism/v2-website/README.md

 ### Database

-Something like this will get a working database setup.
+Something like this will get a working database setup:

 ```
 mysql -e "CREATE USER 'exercism_reboot'@'localhost' IDENTIFIED BY 'exercism_reboot'" -u root -p